LBCamden/lbcamden-frontend/README.md

 Each component within Storybook includes instances of that component configured with parameters that are contained within the component's fixtures file.
 For information about expanding the example instances see the [Adding new examples](#adding-new-examples) section.

 ### Component structure
+Each component within LBCamden Frontend follows the GOV.UK Frontend component structure.

+A valid component has:
+- a directory within the `components` directory with a [kebab case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) name
+- a file called `macro.njk` which serves as an entry point for the component
+- a file called `template.njk` which contains the component's mark up and dynamic functionality via [Nunjucks](https://mozilla.github.io/nunjucks/) code.
+- a .scss file named the same as the component's directory
+- a .yaml file named the same as the component's directory, which contains information about the component's parameters and example configurations rendered in Storybook
+- a file called `template.test.js` which contains the standard component accessibility test and any further functional tests required.

+Additionally, components may also have:
+- a .js file named the same as the component's directory, which contains additional dynamic functionality relating to the component
+- a .test.js file names the same as the component's directory, which contains additional tests that relate to  dynamic functionality defined in the file above
+- Additional .scss or .njk files to allow for more modular component structure
+- a README.md file with additional information about the component and its usage

+> [!IMPORTANT]
+> Placing additional files inside a component's directory may cause the build and test processes to fail.

 ### SASS variables